percioandrade/wpcollection/shortcodes.md

-# Actions codes for you WordPress
+# Shortcode codes for you WordPress

 Place it on functions.php or create a new plugin for this.